m4h1r/m4h1r/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a SaaS app.
-- 🌱 I’m currently Next.js
+- 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on AI agents.
 - 🤔 I’m looking for help with vibe coding.
 - 💬 Ask me about Laravel